 With the emphasis on practicality, you'll spend up to six hours a day in the studio, developing your craft in a range of dance techniques including contemporary, ballet, muscle and bone, pilates, yoga, choreography, partnering work and improvisation.
 You'll also develop skills in dance and multimedia through creating and performing in dance for film.

-Dance studies and critical practices
+Dance studies, contextual studies and critical practices

 Throughout your studies, you'll develop an understanding of dance histories and associated theories in our unique culture of critical studies.
 Alongside your future industry peers, you'll explore in-depth theoretical and critical thought, integrating theory and professional practice in an exciting cross-discipline environment.